parshanapally/100-days-of-code/log.md

 It was good to back and see how much I knew but realize that I did forget some of the acroymns and what they stand for.

+### Day 5: June 13, 2019

+**Today's Progress**: Worked on the findIndex(), find(), and filter() method.

+**Thoughts:** It was a struggle at first but eventually I was able to understand how the functionality works.
+I also made up a few new problems that I would have to solve on my own.
+To reiterate wrote down the steps that I needed to take and how I was able to solve the problem.